easybuilders/easybuild/docs/Deprecated-functionality.rst

 * only the ``ext_name``, ``ext_version`` and ``src`` template strings can be used in the ``exts_filter`` extension filter easyconfig parameter; using the ``name`` and ``version`` template strings is deprecated *(since EasyBuild v1.2.0 (Feb'13))*
+* explicitely specifying the module path for the default class to use for extensions (via ``exts_defaultclass``) is deprecated; only the class name should be specified, the corresponding module path is derived from it *(since EasyBuild v0.5 (Apr'12))*
 * determining the *location* of Python modules representing easyblocks based on the software name is deprecated; EasyBuild must be able to determine the easyblock module path solely based on the name of the easyblock Python class *(since EasyBuild v1.4.0 (May'13))*